christiankopac/emacs/docs/denote-workflow.md

 Denote can coexist with Org-Roam:

 **Approach:**
-- Use Denote for structured notes (projects, meetings)
+- Use Denote for structured denote (projects, meetings)
 - Use Org-Roam for knowledge graph (concepts, ideas)
 - Link between systems using file links